HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - creator
 - disabled

-- Where the values for the new row should be copied from an existing variant record identified by ID ':oldvid'.
+- Where the values for the new row are copied from an existing variant record identified by ID ':oldvid'.
 The new entry will use the quiz ID ':newquizid'.

 ```sql
 INSERT INTO variant (quizID, param, variantanswer, modified, creator, disabled) SELECT :newquizid AS quizID, param, variantanswer, modified, creator, disabled FROM variant  WHERE vid = :oldvid;